arpitbbhayani/articles/blogs/rule-30.md

 ![Cellular Automata](https://user-images.githubusercontent.com/4745789/74360178-9bcfe300-4dea-11ea-8c87-91005e89c881.png)

-In the above Cellular Automaton each cell has 2 finite states `0` (denoted by red), `1` (denoted by black).
+In the above Cellular Automaton each cell has 2 finite states `0` (shown in red), `1` (shown in black).
 Each cell transitions into next generation by XORing the state values of its 8 neighbors.
 The first generation (initial state) of the grid is alloted at random and the state transitions, of entire grid, is as below

 ![Cellular Automata Demo](https://media.giphy.com/media/J27aUn6QIWZFnVWzEB/giphy.gif)

 Cellular Automata was originally conceptualized in the 1940s by [Stanislaw Ulam](https://en.wikipedia.org/wiki/Stanislaw_Ulam) and [John von Neumann](https://en.wikipedia.org/wiki/John_von_Neumann); it finds its application in computer science, mathematics, physics, complexity science, theoretical biology and microstructure modeling.
 In the 1980s, [Stephen Wolfram](https://en.wikipedia.org/wiki/Stephen_Wolfram) did a systematic study of one-dimensional cellular automata (also called elementary cellular automata) on which Rule 30 is based.

 # Rule 30
-Rule 30 is an elementary (one-dimensional) cellular automaton where each cell has two possible states `0` (red) and `1` (black).
+Rule 30 is an elementary (one-dimensional) cellular automaton where each cell has two possible states `0` (shown in red) and `1` (shown in black).
 Neighbourhood of a cell is its two immediate neighbours, one on its left and other on right.
 The next state (generation) of the cell depends on its current state and the state of its neighbours; the transition rules are as illustrated below

 ![Rule 30](https://user-images.githubusercontent.com/4745789/74396927-78805480-4e39-11ea-8349-b6774d05a600.png)

 Above transition rules could be simplified as `left XOR (central OR right)`.

-Rule 30 is visualized in a 2D grid where each row represents one generation (state).
+We visualize Rule 30 in a 2 dimensional grid where each row represents one generation (state).
 Next generation (state) of the cells is computed and populated in the row below.
-Each row contains a finite number of cells which “wrap around” at the ends.
-Rule could be seen in action below
+Each row contains a finite number of cells which "wraps around" at the end.

 ![Rule 30 in action](https://media.giphy.com/media/d9YuURGwsOD8qVt8uE/giphy.gif)

 The above pattern emerges from an initial state (row 0) in a single cell with state 1 (shown as black) surrounded by cells with state 0 (red).
-The next generation (as seen in row 1) is computed using the rule chart shown above.
+The next generation (as seen in row 1) is computed using the rule chart mentioned above.
 The vertical axis represents time and any horizontal cross-section of the image represents the state of all the cells in the array at a specific point in the pattern's evolution.

 ![Chaos in Rule 30](https://user-images.githubusercontent.com/4745789/74433188-f1a59900-4e85-11ea-970d-c60af22568ea.png)